pwsdc/pwsdc.github.io/content/posts/2024-05-05-first-summer-2024-meeting.md

 ## Next Meeting

-We aim to do a meeting on Saturday May 11, 2024 at 7 PM.
-An announcement along with a meeting agenda will be posted closer to the meeting date.
-Currently, we aim to discuss the constitution articles we looked into, any feedback we've received from reaching out to people, and a meeting time for the fall semester.
+We aim to do a meeting on **Saturday May 11, 2024** at **7 PM**, anyone is welcome to join!

+Currently, we plan to discuss the constitution articles we looked into, any feedback we've received from reaching out to people, and a meeting time for the fall semester.